13 Great Miami Restaurants Where You Can Actually Find Parking guide image

 OpenTable logo

 Blue Collar probably has more customer parking spots than seats.
 And that’s the kind of ratio we love to see.
 There are a few spots right next to the dining room along Biscayne.
-But if that section is looking a little crowded, then go to the side of the building along NE 67th Street, where you’ll find a row of even more free parking spots.
+But if that section is looking a little crowded, go to the side of the building along NE 67th Street, where you’ll find a row of even more free parking.
 The MiMo restaurant is a great option for a guaranteed delicious dinner with parents who haven’t quite figured out rideshare apps yet.
 Plus, the menu full of comfort food classics is unanimously excellent—especially the burger.

 Getting a reservation at Boia De may not be the easiest thing in the world.
 But once you do snag that reservation, take comfort in the fact that you will have no shortage of free parking options to choose from.
 It’s one of the perks of being a restaurant located in a strip mall.
 Other perks of Boia De include having an impossibly cute dining room, potato skins covered in stracciatella and caviar, and a chopped salad that should run for president.

 Phuc Yea is another MiMo spot with a private parking lot, which is our favorite three words right behind “ice cream sandwich.”
-We’ve always been able to find an open spot at this great Vietnamese/Cajun restaurant, and the parking is just steps away from the back entrance.
+We’ve always been able to find an open spot at this Vietnamese restaurant, and the parking is just steps away from the back entrance.
 This is good because after you consume Phuc Yea’s jacuzzi-size pho, you won’t be in a walking mood.

 Everything about Jimmy’s, a classic MiMo diner, is wonderfully old school, including the fact that they have a free parking lot.
 Finding one of those in Miami these days feels like spotting a stegosaurus rex crossing the street.
 But Jimmy’s is stuck in time in the best ways possible, and it’s one of the best—and few remaining—greasy spoon diners in Miami, perfect for chugging coffee, eating eggs, and banishing hangovers.

-Kon Chau is one of our favorite places for dim sum and dumplings in Miami, and every time we’ve been here their parking lot is absolutely flush with open spots just begging for our 2016 Honda Accord.
+Kon Chau is one of our favorite places for dim sum and dumplings in Miami, and every time we’ve been here their parking lot is absolutely flush with open spots just begging for our Honda Accord.
 They serve dim sum all day—not just on the weekend—and we normally load the table up with roast duck buns, green tea mushroom dumplings, shumai, and a whole lot more.
 But not so much food that we’re too full to go pick up some frozen dumplings from Lucky Oriental, an Asian grocery store in the same shopping complex.

 Chase Sapphire Card Ad